papunkumar101/contactManagement-meenStack/README.md

 # contactManagement-meenStack
-A mini blog using  mongo, express, ejs and node
+The Contact Management website using  mongo, express, ejs and node